See also: Technical Publications

-And it is based on real science.
+It is based on real science.
 Here’s another article: TechTimes – Early Humans

 Published in Piker Press, an online magazine, 2016-11-14.
 Last Winter

-This story experimented with voice.
+In this story, I experimented with voice.
 The character is a battered woman – a challenge for a man to step into those shoes.

 This story won the Writing for Social Change award at the Mendocino Coast Writers Conference.
 It was published in Winning Words the publication of the conference, June 2002.